Thursday Nov, 20 – Sunday, Nov. 23, 2025

 Join me for a long weekend of quilting fun at Commonweal Retreat Center along the Pacific Coast in Bolinas, California!
 Taught by renowned quilter Lorraine Woodruff-Long (me!), this retreat provides 2 1/2 days and 3 nights quilting workshop while immersing yourself in the restorative power of nature at this historic, 60-acre site on the southern edge bluffs of the Point Reyes National Seashore.
 The grounds offer a walking labyrinth, a large sand tray room, historic buildings, art installations, wildlife viewing, and more.
 There is a small outdoor sauna we can use too!
 A new moon will allow ample stargazing in the dark night sky.

-Sponsored by City College of San Francisco Extension.
+Sponsored by City College of San Francisco Extension (but open to everyone, regardless of where you live!)
 Fee: $1280.
 Sign up before 6/30/25 for a 10% early bird discount with promo code MY TREAT (for reduced fee of $1,152).
-Click here to register.
+Please reach out to ccsf.extension@ccsf.edu if you would like to set up a payment plan of two or three separate, equal payments.

 Beautiful overlook and trail to Point Reyes National Seashore just steps away.